TrafeX/docker-wordpress/README.md

 # WordPress Docker Container

 Lightweight WordPress container with Nginx 1.26 & PHP-FPM 8.4 based on Alpine Linux.
+Uses SQLite for database storage for speed and portability.
+No separate MySQL or MariaDB container necessary.
+Also includes a redis container for a fast Persistent Object Cache.

 _WordPress version currently installed:_ **6.7.2**

-* Used in production for many sites, making it stable, tested and up-to-date
 * Optimized for 100 concurrent users
 * Optimized to only use resources when there's traffic (by using PHP-FPM's ondemand PM)
 * Works with Amazon Cloudfront or CloudFlare as SSL terminator and CDN